Argentina–Brazil relations: Falklands War

 Three years after calling off the Operation Soberanía to invade the Picton, Nueva and Lennox islands, Argentina invaded the Falkland Islands (Islas Malvinas) in April 1982, starting a brief but important war with the United Kingdom.
 Brazil supported the Argentine claim over the Falkland Islands:

+However, when an RAF Vulcan Bomber was forced to land in Rio de Janeiro after attacking Stanley Airport, the Brazilian government refused to hand over crew as prisoners of war to Argentina and instead released them after a brief period of internment.

 After hostilities ended in June 1982, Buenos Aires chose Brazil to represent its interests in London until full diplomatic relations with United Kingdom were restored in 1990.
 Thus, despite rivalry and historical suspicions, Brazil's actions and policies during the most traumatic period of Argentina's recent history—objectionable military rule, near-conflict with Chile and the Falklands War—were fundamental to build trust between the two countries.

 Argentina's defeat in the war against Britain hastened the end of its domestic military rule.
 General elections were held in October 1983, and President Raul Alfonsín was elected with a mandate to ensure that Argentina's recent past was not repeated.
 Among his main achievements, President Alfonsín started to resolve the enduring territorial conflict with Chile during his six-year term, and significantly improved relations with Brazil.

 Argentina's intention to forge a closer relationship with Brazil was matched by Brazil's intention to do the same.
 While still under military rule, Brazil initiated a policy of improving relations with its South American neighbors, and Argentina was considered the key country in this effort.
 The initiative was accelerated after 1985 when José Sarney, became the first civilian president of Brazil since 1964.
 Soon after taking power, President Sarney met with President Alfonsín, and thereafter a series of diplomatic initiatives and presidential visits took place.
 The aim of these exchanges was to deepen the process of cultural, political, and economic rapprochement between Argentina and Brazil.